wuzhengy/TAU/README.md

       * Peers can display peek messages and hope other peers to find it
       * Type of messages
         - invitation for chatting, phase 1
-        - tx candidates, phase 1, each account will provide tx candidates through this channel
+        - tx candidates, phase 1, each account will provide tx candidates through this channel, and pointer to a recent changed address/pk. (n+1 approach is removed)
         - secure p2p message, phase 2
         - transaction pool light update channel, phase 2
    * Decentralized blacklist - easy to blacklist an address from client